vikramrkin/PaymentGateway/README.md

 Current solution was built in around 3 hours of time (including documentation).
 Some of the below features/enhancements could have been done if more time was spent on this:

-1. Instead of a dictionary, use something like [LiteDb](https://www.litedb.org/)
+1. Instead of a dictionary, use something like [LiteDb](https://www.litedb.org/).
 2. Add checks for credit card end date and CVV.
-These fields are not used at present
+These fields are not used at present.
 3. Current design has made the DTO layer common to all projects which is not ideal.
 To maintain full separation of concerns, use different set of objects and use AutoMapper to build these objects.
-4. Implement client authentication using one of the several ways in ASP.Net Core
+4. Implement client authentication using one of the several ways in ASP.Net Core.